A modular approach to Fermat equations of signature $(p,p,5)$ using Frey hyperelliptic curves: Hyperelliptic equations

-\begin{definition} An algebraic curve $C$ given by a hyperelliptic equation $E$ over $K$ such that $\Delta_E \not= 0$ is called \textit{a hyperelliptic curve over $K$}.
-A hyperelliptic equation $F$ with coefficients in $\calO$ such that $K(F) \cong K(C) = K(E)$ is a called \textit{a hyperelliptic model} for $C$. \end{definition}
+\begin{definition} A curve $C$ over $K$ given by a hyperelliptic equation $E$ over $K$ such that $\Delta_E \not= 0$ is called \textit{a hyperelliptic curve over $K$} \footnote{An alternative definition is that $C$ is a smooth geometrically connected curve over $K$ with a finite separable morphism of degree $2$ to $\mathbb{P}^1_K$ (see \cite[Chapter 7, Definition 4.7]{Liu-book})}.
+A hyperelliptic equation $F$ with coefficients in $\calO$ which gives rise to a curve over $K$ which is isomorphic to $C$ over $K$ is a called \textit{a hyperelliptic model over $\calO$} for $C$ over $K$. \end{definition} The quantity $g$ is the genus of the curve $C$ over $K$.
+Two hyperelliptic equations $E, F$ for a hyperelliptic curve $C$ over $K$ are related by the transformations